bitrockteam/kafka-dvs-api/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 IMPORTANT: Please review the [CONTRIBUTING.md](../CONTRIBUTING.md) file for detailed contributing guidelines.

-Make sure to add one or more reviewers from the menu on the left.
+Make sure to add one or more reviewers from the menu on the right.

 **PLEASE REMOVE THIS HEADER BEFORE SUBMITTING**